camgunz/pysylva/doc/src/failures.md

 This simple function `increment` attempts to return the result of `age + Age(1)`, and this surprisingly yields an error.
-This is because that expression has the potential to extend the value beyond its range--imagine if `age` were already `Age(250u8)`--and the operation returns a `Result(age)`, but `increment`'s return value is `Age`.
+This is because that expression has the potential to extend the value beyond its range--consider if `age` were already `Age(250u8)`--and the operation returns a `Result(age)`, but `increment`'s return value is `Age`.
 Simply changing the function's return type fixes this error: